xxxzc/xps15-9570-macos/README.md

 ### Intel Wireless Card

-This config supports Intel Wireless Card, but the default `AirportItlwm.kext` is for **BigSur**, if you are running other versions of macOS, you have to replace the default one from [OpenIntelWireless/itlwm](https://github.com/OpenIntelWireless/itlwm/releases).
+This config supports Intel Wireless Card, but the default `AirportItlwm.kext` is for **Monterey**, if you are running other versions of macOS, you have to replace the default one from [OpenIntelWireless/itlwm](https://github.com/OpenIntelWireless/itlwm/releases).

 ### FHD Display

 If your laptop display is 1080p, you have to modify your config.plist:

-- Find `uiscale` and change its value to `1`  for CLOVER and `AQ==` for OC

 - Find `dpcd-max-link-rate` and change its value to `CgAAAA==`